totti2/totti.to/README.md

 This is a storage of my setup- and config-files of my personal docker-based server setup.

 Structure

 VPS at netcup:
-- mail.
+- mailu

 udoo ultra at home
+- nextcloud

+Raspberry 3B at home
+- pihole
-- cloud.
+- Wireguard

-more to come